The four test levels defined for the common V-model testing approach include which of the following?

 Prepare for the ISTQB Certified Tester Foundation Level Exam.
 Use flashcards and multiple choice questions with hints and explanations to ensure success.
 Get ready for your certification!

-The correct answer identifies the four test levels in the V-model testing approach as component, integration, system, and acceptance.
+The correct answer identifies the four test levels in the V-model testing approach, which are component, integration, system, and acceptance testing.
+Each level has distinct objectives and focuses on different aspects of the software development process.

 Subscribe